 Please contact us if you would like to submit an obituary for this page.

-We join the prayers of the community of Regis Jesuit with yours for the repose of Loyal's soul and the consolation of his family and all those who loved him.
-May he rest in peace.
+We join the prayers of the community of Regis Jesuit with yours for the repose of Desiree's soul and the consolation of her family and all those who loved her.
+May she rest in peace.

 Eternal rest grant unto them, O Lord, and let perpetual light shine upon them.
 May the souls of the faithful departed, through the mercy of God, rest in peace.
 Amen.